k1ngdr3w/selenium-sauce/README.md

 In the Quick Start example above, the configuration object is stored in `se-sauce.config.js`.
 This is not a requirement, only a convenient place to store a large object.
 How ever you store the object, you must pass it as the first argument to the `init()` function.

-### The `doEachBrowser` callback
+#### The `doEachBrowser` callback

-The `doEachBrowser` callback provides a way to specify code that should be run once on each browser.
+The second parameter to `init()` is the `doEachBrowser` callback, which is a function that is run once on each browser.
 It also receives two parameters: a *browser* object, which is an instance of [webdriverio](#WebdriverIO)'s main interface, and a completion callback that you must invoke when you are done with the browser.

 The `browser` object is the result of the `webdriverio.remote()` function.
 It provides all the Selenium API calls that are documented on the [WebdriverIO website](http://webdriver.io).